 Client slipped and fell while at work resulting in a shoulder injury.
 After the settlement of the worker's compensation claim, a negligence claim was filed against a construction company who left oil on the floor of the plant where the client worked causing him to slip and fall.

 The client, a tractor trailer driver, wrecked while traveling on the interstate causing his tractor trailer to overturn and resulting in his untimely death.
 This settlement exceeded the policy limits due to a declaratory judgment being filed on behalf of the Plaintiff to reform the underinsured (UIM) policy, due to the insurance company failing to make a meaningful offer.

-Lanier & Burroughs client slipped and fell upon leaving an establishment on water that was pooled in the entranceway.
+Lanier & Burroughs client slipped and fell on water that was pooled in an entranceway upon leaving an establishment.

 This was a tractor-trailer wreck involving soft-tissue injuries to the neck and back.
 Plaintiff had less than $25,000.00 in medical expenses.